aws-samples/sample-schemas-for-amazon-aurora-postgresql-limitless-database/limitless_pgbench/README.md

 Below are the differences between standard ```pgbench``` and ```limitless_pgbench```

-1. Unlike standard pgbench, the ```-d``` should be passed to specify the dbname.
-2. ```--limitless-workload``` is an option to execute a specific built-in workload.
+1. ```--limitless-workload``` is an option to execute a specific built-in workload.
 The valid options are "tpcp-like", "simple-update" and "select-only".
 This will run the built-in workloads allowed by a standard pgbench [2], but with modifications for Limitless.
 The workloads ad associated scripts are:
     ##### tpcb-like:
     ```
     \set aid random(1, 100000 * :scale)